fashan00/Design-Pattern/Observer/README.md

 all of its dependents are notified and updated automatically.

 1. Create Subject class.
-2. Create Observer abstract sclass.
+2. Create Observer abstract class.
 3. Create concrete observer classes.
 4. Use Subject and concrete observer objects.